Pan-Indian film: History

 Indian cinema is composed of various language film industries.
+Traditionally, most Indian films targeted local audiences by filming in regional languages.
+These movies leaned heavily into specific slang, dialects, and history to resonate with their native speakers.
 Films are often remade in multiple languages, examples being Anuraga Aralithu (1986), Nuvvostanante Nenoddantana (2005) and Drishyam (2013).
 Films are also dubbed into other languages and released with localised titles either on the same release date or at a later date.
 Films such as Dilwale Dulhania Le Jayenge and Enthiran, were dubbed in other Indian languages and were released along with their original versions.

 According to The Times of India, the first pan-Indian film is the 1959 Kannada movie Mahishasura Mardini.
 It was dubbed and released in seven other languages but since then no other film was released in more than five languages.

 Indian Cinema industries often remake each other's works, Between 2000 and 2019, one in every three successful films made in Hindi was either a remake or part of a series.
 And most of the star actors, have starred in the hit remakes of South Indian films.
 Since 2010s, dubbing and telecasting of South Indian films (primarily Telugu and Tamil) in Hindi became a regular practice by which films from Telugu cinema and Tamil cinema gained popularity in the Hindi speaking regions.
 Majority of these films were dubbed after few weeks or months of the original version release.
 Similarly, Hindi films were frequently dubbed in Telugu and Tamil languages, but didn't gain as much popularity in Telugu and Tamil speaking regions as Telugu/Tamil films received, except a few like Dangal (2016), M.S.
 Dhoni: The Untold Story (2016).